AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Options for Nonstandard Drivers

-There are many reasons someone might be a nonstandard driver — including teens, seniors, drivers who have had their license suspended or revoked, people with excessive driving violations or DUI convictions.
+There are many reasons someone might be a nonstandard driver — including teens, seniors, drivers who have had their license suspended or revoked, and people with excessive driving violations or DUI convictions.

 Not every insurance company accepts nonstandard drivers, but Acceptance focuses on them.
-It doesn’t turn away motorists often and advertises specific discounts for bad-credit drivers, high-risk drivers, non-owners, seniors, SR-22 drivers, and teen drivers.
-The company even offers discounts for favorable behaviors.
+It doesn’t turn away motorists often and advertises specific discounts for bad-credit drivers, high-risk drivers, non-owners, seniors, SR-22 drivers, and teen drivers.3 The company even offers discounts for favorable behaviors.

 • Good grades: If you have a B average or higher in school and are between the ages of 16 and 24, the good grades discount is a viable option.